-OPEN FACTORY AND START OF SCHOOL

-Another major event was our Open

-Factory Afternoon, where family members and job seekers had the opportunity

-to visit us.
-The factory tour was a great
+Another major event was our Open Factory Afternoon, where family members and job seekers had the opportunity to visit us.
+The factory tour was a great quizzes, costume contests, pumpkin carving, and even a special pumpkin-flavored coffee tasting.

-success, followed by friendly discussions

-and, of course, ice cream.

 AUTUMN